 All medicines that are to be administered in school must be accompanied by written instructions from the parent and/or the GP.
-The school should not allow non-prescription medicines into school e.g. paracetamol, Calpol unless part of child's healthcare plan.
+The school should not allow non-prescription medicines into school e.g. paracetamol, Calpol unless part of child's healthcare plan or with the appropriate parental consent.

 All medicines administered at school must be recorded on a log sheet (Template B) and signed off with date, time and name of child and member of staff who administered it.
-The log sheet is kept in the school office, in a red file on the ground floor.
+The log sheet is kept in the school office, in a file on the ground floor.
 The First Aid area is located by the admin office.
 All medication must be signed in, by the parent/carer, at the office.